cmok4290/cmok4290/README.md

-- 🐍 I've been coding in Python for over 6 years.
+- 👀 I’m interested in software development, cybersecurity
-- 🤖 I'm learning to build machine learning models for sports analytics.
+- 🌱 I’m currently learning threat intelligence, network security, and risk management
-- 🥏 When I'm not throwing errors, I'm throwing discs at trees.
+- 💞️ I’m looking to collaborate on cool stuff
 - 📫 How to reach me, cmok4290@gmail.com

 <!---